oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 This is a minimal recommended SARIF file for the case where an analysis tool produced results and source location information is not available.

-The file contains those elements recommended by this document (elements which the document states “**SHOULD**” be present), in addition to the required elements.
+The file contains those elements recommended by this document (elements which the document states "**SHOULD**" be present), in addition to the required elements.

 The file contains a single `run` object ([§3.14](#run-object)) with a `results` array ([§3.14.23](#results-property)).
 The results array contains a single `result` object ([§3.27](#result-object)) so the recommended elements of the `result` object can be shown.